Ms Tan Zi Wen

-Ms Tan Zi Wen regards teaching as a “work of heart”, so she pours her heart and soul into each day at the Ministry of Education (MOE) Kindergarten@ Dazhong where she is a senior teacher.
+Ms Tan Zi Wen regards teaching as a “work of heart”, so she pours her heart and soul into each day at the MOE Kindergarten @ Dazhong where she is a senior teacher.

 A typical day for the 29-year-old begins at 7.30am and ends at 5pm.
 She teaches two classes a day, one in the morning and one in the afternoon.
 Teaching in English, she is responsible for conducting the HI-Light and Starlight Literacy programmes for K2 children.
 The HI-Light Programme supports the holistic development of children through integrated learning experiences, while the Starlight Literacy Programme aims to nurture early childhood bilingualism and is offered in English and Singapore’s three official mother tongue languages.